SocolSRT/cloudflare-rules/README.md

 > ...

 # Threat Check - Action Challenge
-> Checking for outdated versions HTTP (1.1, 1.2)
+> * Checking for outdated versions HTTP (1.1, 1.2)
 >
-> Checking countries that allow a lot of malicious traffic
+> * Checking countries that allow a lot of malicious traffic
 >
-> Checking Bad Threats Flagged By Cloudflare
+> * Checking Bad Threats Flagged By Cloudflare
 >
-> Checking for insecure requests (Not SSL requests)
+> * Checking for insecure requests (Not SSL requests)
 >
-> Checking requests of unknown origin (Not have referer)
+> * Checking requests of unknown origin (Not have referer)

-# How to use? - Copy the expression and paste it into your expression builder:
+# How to use?
+> Copy the expression and paste it into your expression builder
 ![image](https://user-images.githubusercontent.com/55624740/161973398-05e74f0c-f72c-4c71-afa4-46987801f3c8.png)